Real Stories of the Impact of the VRA

 After careful analysis - including looking at the city's past attempts to engage in redistricting where the Department had concluded the city was motivated, at least in part, by a discriminatory purpose -- the Department concluded that the plan to reduce the number of districts where Black voters had an opportunity to elect their candidate of choice from 4 to 3 was designed, at least in part, to make Black voters worse off by eliminating the electoral ability of Black voters in District F. Thus, the DOJ stopped the city from being able to implement this retrogressive change.

 In 2001, three weeks before election day in Kilmichael, Mississippi, the all-White town council decided to cancel the municipal election.
-At the time the election was cancelled, the most recent Census numbers showed that the town was 52.4% Black, though the mayor and all five members of the Board of Alderman were White, and all council members were elected at-large to four year terms, with a plurality vote requirement.
+At the time the election was cancelled, the most recent Census numbers showed that the town was 52.4 percent Black, though the mayor and all five members of the Board of Alderman were White, and all council members were elected at-large to four year terms, with a plurality vote requirement.
 Since 1965, no Black person had ever been elected to the board.

 In the run up to the June 2001 election, for the first time, a significant number of Black candidates qualified for the mayoral and board races.
 In the Board of Alderman race, there were 10 candidates running for the five board positions, four of whom were Black.
 In the mayoral race, three individuals, one of whom was Black, qualified.